 The economics in Auburn may be different than a bit further north (I'm in seattle and burien) but its fairly likely we are somewhere near the peak of the current cycle in rents and prices for investments.
 It might be relatively wise to avoid leveraging more, and instead focus on building the down payment.

 If your rents are below market, make sure to look at bringing them up to speed, possibly commensurate with some improvements to the property where they make sense and as an olive branch to the tenants you are asking more of.
 Another few hundred a month will add up and possibly more importantly help a lot when it comes to qualifying for that next loan.

 @Brian Hughes thanks Brian it was a great investment.
 Yea the interest rate we bought down at that time so we know it’ll be awhile before we get that again.
 Right now our rents pay the mortgage and utilities.
 We don’t want to over leverage but hoping to use the brrrr method and pull some money out to do another property.
 Values have risen substantially so appraisals should be good for refi cashout.
 Otherwise a HELOC may be an option

 I would do the HELOC and keep the 3.75% interest rate.
 It's almost free money.

-@Stephanie Potter yea that’s true but it would interfere with the brrrr method if I’m doing owner occupied on our next property
+@Stephanie P. yea that’s true but it would interfere with the brrrr method if I’m doing owner occupied on our next property